malevolentstrix/automate-the-boring-stuff-with-python/README.md

 ## Contents of the repo :page_facing_up:

-Every chapter folder contains what it took me to complete the projects of that chapter, external references I used and the blockers I faced during the completion of the book.
+Every chapter folder contains the codes for the Practice Projects which I could do. it took me to complete the projects of that chapter, external references I used and the blockers I faced during the completion of the book.

 ## Importance of this book in everyday life :nut_and_bolt: